 - Provide qualified teachers with ongoing professional development through professional learning communities that work toward aligning curriculum horizontally across disciplines and vertically across grade levels.

 - Track student outcomes with standardized assessments and use assessment data to drive curriculum changes.

 - Consistently acquire curriculum resources in the target language.

 Language immersion has the potential to address educational disparities often created by socioeconomic status.
 If students are given the same amount of instructional time and intensity, the achievement gap in languages disappears—hinting that the “achievement gap” is more of an opportunity gap instead.

 To address the opportunity gap within the district, PPS added an additional Mandarin Dual Language Immersion Program at King School in 2014.
 One hundred percent of King’s students are eligible for the free or reduced lunch program.
 King School’s student population is also more diverse than other schools in the district: 43 percent are African American, 29 percent are Hispanic, 1 percent are Asian, 13 percent are other, and 14 percent are non-Hispanic white.

 The Language Flagship, a federally funded national initiative that seeks to change the way Americans learn languages, has been a powerful disruptive innovation.
-Flagship’s investment has turned the nation’s focus toward outcome-based foreign language learning; provided important opportunities for assessment, data-driven curriculum revisions, and ongoing professional development; and strengthened connections between K–12 and postsecondary institutions, thereby creating articulated sequences of language learning.
+Flagship’s investment has turned the nation’s focus toward outcomes-based foreign language learning.
+Flagship has provided important opportunities for assessment, data-driven curriculum revisions, and ongoing professional development.
+In addition, they have strengthened connections between K–12 and postsecondary institutions, thereby creating articulated sequences of language learning.